graphhopper/directions-api/docs-route-optimization.md

 The fastest way to understand the API is by looking at the [live examples](https://graphhopper.com/api/1/examples/#optimization) and playing around with the [route editor](#route-editor).
 Finally you should read this documentation with extensive examples described below.

-If you just need an optimal reordering of the locations for one vehicle, ie. solving a traveling salesman problem then you can also have a look into our [Routing API](./docs-routing.md) which supports `optimize=true`.
+If you just need an optimal reordering of the locations for one vehicle and without constraints like time windows, ie. solving a traveling salesman problem then you can also have a look into our [Routing API](./docs-routing.md) which supports `optimize=true`.

 ### Route Editor